With Dr. David Hampson, Anna De Sonia, Sarah Eley, Vivian Chen, Marisa Vomvos, and Dr. Rey Lozano

 - The top concern for gene therapy was side effects/risks, followed by the concern of cost and effectiveness of treatment.

-- Most people had some previous knowledge about gene therapy before taking the survey; however,
+- Most people had some previous knowledge about gene therapy before taking the survey.

-- Most people were unaware of the different types of gene therapies (or “genomic therapies”) available
+- However, most people were unaware of the different types of gene therapy available.

 - When asked what people want to know most about gene therapy, results showed the most popular responses were: